We have not yet started anything special to do a Christmas countdown this year, though in retrospect, I could have made time to prepare for it.

 8. Read one story from Christmas Miracles (or any Christmas story from beautiful books like Chicken Soup For The Soul)

 9. Serve each other’s request on the list.
 Give Mama a massage.
-Give Pablo a homemade cookie.
+Give Papa a homemade cookie.
 Etc.

-10. Make a Montessori-friendly activity Christmas Edition (depends on the age and interest)
+10. Make a Montessori-friendly shelf Christmas Edition (depends on the age and interest)

 12. Start Nativity Set tradition